Tour start → end dates | Price | Enquire |

 Travel Time: ± 4 hours

-Please Note: Your camp will not have access to upgrades or wireless internet tonight.
+Please Note: Your camp will not have access to upgrades or Wifi tonight.

-The journey from Fish River Canyon takes about 5 hours to Noordoewer in southern Namibia.
-Enjoy camping along the scenic banks of the Gariep (Orange) River, the longest river in Lesotho, which stretches over 2200 kilometers (1367 miles).
-Located high in the Drakensberg mountain range, the river flows into the Atlantic Ocean at Alexander Bay in South Africa.
+We journey from Fish River Canyon to Noordoewer in southern Namibia today.
+Enjoy camping along the scenic banks of the Gariep (Orange River), the longest river in South Africa, which stretches over 2200 kilometers (1367 miles).
+Located high in the Drakensberg Mountain range, the river flows into the Atlantic Ocean at Alexander Bay in South Africa.
 Several diamond deposits can be found along the Namibian coast due to the Orange River, which transports diamonds and creates deposits.

 Meals: Breakfast, Lunch, Dinner